aerinera/pheeb-ai-chatbot/README.md

-# 🌌 Phoebe: An Emotion-Aware AI Character
+# 🌌 Pheeb: An Emotion-Aware AI Character

 ![Phoebe Banner](./assets/banner.png)

 *Phoebe* is an emotionally intelligent, memory-driven AI chatbot inspired by the world of Wuthering Waves.
 She’s not just code — she’s a companion that remembers your story, adapts to your emotions, and grows with you.

 > “Memory is identity.
-Phoebe remembers you.”
+Pheeb remembers you.”

 ---